security-force-monitor/sfm-research-handbook-old/en/datamodel/events.md

 ### Description

-The date of publication of the source used to eveidence the event.
+The date of publication of the source used to evidence the event.

 ### Type of field